Bridget Allchin: Background

 She was born Bridget Gordon, in Oxford on 10 February 1927.
 She was the daughter of Major Stephen Gordon of the Indian Army Medical Service and his wife Elsie (née Cox).
 Her doctor father was from a family of medical practitioners, including Dr Thomas Monro, an ancestor who had attempted to treat the 'madness' of George III.
-Born in Oxford, Bridget was raised on a farm in Galloway in lowland Scotland, which she largely ran with her mother during the Second World War with the assistance of prisoners of war.
+Bridget was raised on a farm in Galloway in lowland Scotland, which she largely ran with her mother during the Second World War with the assistance of prisoners of war.
 Bridget started a degree in History and Ancient History at University College London but, at the end of her first year, left for South Africa when her parents decided to emigrate.
 Interested in the culture of neighbouring Basutoland, Bridget persuaded her parents to let her leave the farm and recommence her studies.
 Enrolling at the University of Cape Town she read African Studies, which included anthropology, archaeology and an African language.
 While there, she learnt to speak Sesotho and took up flying lessons.

 Taught by Professor Isaac Shapira and Dr A. J. H. Goodwin, Bridget developed a specialism in the South African Stone Age but decided to return to England and in 1950 she began a PhD at the Institute of Archaeology studying under Professor Frederick Zeuner to broaden her knowledge of the lithic industries of the Old World.